aridoza/foundational-java/Concurrency/README.md

   All of these reasons and more explain why the designers of Java made the decision to include concurrency in the core JDK, making it perhaps the first language to do so.

 ## How to create a Thread
-Threads a really easy to create.
+Threads are really easy to create.
 But with great simplicity comes great responsibility, and we will discuss some of the traps in a little while.
 For now let's create and start a thread.

 There are two popular ways to create a thread, and you will see both heavily used:
 * Override the Thread class, implementing the `run` method